 - Spend some time on the beaches of Zanzibar

-I claim no credit for organizing or dreaming of this trip — I’m a city boy through and through; mountain-climbing had never even registered as a possibility in my life — but with our good friends having taken 6 months off of work to go explore the world, we figured that joining them for 3 weeks wouldn’t be too much of a problem.
+I claim no credit for organizing or dreaming of this trip—I’m a city boy through and through; mountain-climbing had never even registered as a possibility in my life—but with our good friends having taken 6 months off of work to explore the world, we figured that joining them for 3 weeks wouldn’t be too much of a problem.

-But like I said — this isn’t any old vacation.
-You can’t just decide to climb a mountain one day and go do it the next — the more you condition yourself before you try to do it, the more likely you’ll succeed at reaching the summit.
+But like I said—this isn’t any old vacation.
+You can’t just decide to climb a mountain one day and do it the next—the more you condition yourself before you try to do it, the more likely you’ll succeed at reaching the summit.
 So since we live at sea level and couldn’t prepare ourselves for the altitude, we decided to walk and build our endurance instead.

-When we first decided to walk, we were really gung-ho about it:
+When we first decided to walk, we were gung-ho about it:

 - 1 hour of dodgeball on Mondays

 - 2 hours of walking after work Tuesdays through Thursdays

 - 4-6 hours of walking on Sundays after church

 But while the intentions were genuine, we needed to remember that life wasn’t about to stand still while we tried to do this—we would actively need to make it our top priority if we planned to stick to it.
 And I know that I didn’t always put it at the top of my list, letting other things get in the way, like:

 - volunteering as a photographer for Social Media Week Toronto